 What are the risks vs. benefits of vaccines?

 Not vaccinating yourself and your family is not a risk-free decision.
 Vaccines can prevent infectious diseases that once killed or seriously harmed many children, teens and adults.
 Without vaccines, your family is at risk for getting seriously ill and suffering pain, disability and even death from diseases like measles, whooping cough and flu.

 Even though some of the vaccine-preventable diseases that we protect against are rare in the U.S., they still occur around the world, and unvaccinated travelers can easily bring these diseases with them to the U.S., putting unvaccinated people of all ages at risk of serious illness.

 All vaccine-preventable diseases are not the same – some are more deadly than others; and some are more contagious than others.
 But whether the chance of getting sick or dying from a particular disease is 1 in 100 or 1 in 10,000, you must decide if the risk is worth taking with your family’s and neighbors’ health.
-No one ever thinks that they or their child will be the 1 in 10,000 that will die from the vaccine-preventable disease.
+No one ever thinks that their child will be the 1 in 10,000 that will die from the vaccine-preventable disease.

 On the other hand, the risks associated with getting vaccines are side effects that are almost always mild (redness, pain or swelling where the shot was given, or a low-grade fever) and go away within a few days.
 Serious side effects after vaccination, such as a severe allergic reaction, are extremely rare and healthcare providers are trained to deal with them.
 In fact, a child is 100 times more likely to get struck by lightning than have a severe allergic reaction to a vaccine.